 Psia—Pounds per square inch absolute.

-Registered hazardous waste transporter— Person registered by DTSC who engages in the offsite transportation of hazardous waste by air, rail, highway, or water.
+Registered hazardous waste transporter— Person registered by DTSC who engages in offsite transportation of hazardous waste by air, rail, highway, or water.

-Reportable quantity (RQ)—The quantity specified in Column 2 of the Appendix A to CFR, Title 49 §172.101 for any material identified in Column 1 of Appendix A.
+Reportable quantity (RQ)—The quantity specified in Column 2 of Appendix A to CFR, Title 49 §172.101 for any material identified in Column 1 of Appendix A.

 “This is to certify that the above named materials are properly classified, described, packaged, marked, and labeled, and are in proper condition for transportation according to the applicable regulations of the Department of Transportation.”

 Tank vehicle—Any CMV with any size fixed tank(s) (except tanks necessary for vehicle operation such as air, gas, and oil) or portable tanks of 1,000 gallons or more capacity.
-Also includes any fixed tank in excess of 119 gallons mounted on any vehicle or vehicle combination which requires a CDL or placards.
+Includes any fixed tank in excess of 119 gallons mounted on any vehicle or vehicle combination which requires a CDL or placards.

 Technical name—A recognized chemical name or microbiological name currently used in scientific and technical handbooks, journals, and texts.

 Title 13—California Code of Regulations—Motor Vehicles.

 Title 22—California Code of Regulations—Environmental Health Standards for the Management of Hazardous Waste.

 TSA—Transportation Security Administration.